GamesCreed

 How far do these games go?
 Well, tracing to where it all began would be in the early 90s with a little game-changing JRPG called Suikoden, the first of its kind to connect games and characters a decade before Mass Effect was a thing.
 I mention Suikoden because Yoshitaka Muyrame, the scenario writer, Junko Kawano, the character designer, and other talented veteran developers have worked on this mythical game by Rabbit & Bear.

-Add that to the fact that Eiyuden Chronicle: Hundred Heroes also had an extremely Kickstarter campaign surpassing all of its proposed goals, and you can start to see the picture of the hype behind the universe conspiring to finally see this game happen.
-So there is no surprise to see that the end product of senior JRPG developers doing their desired project is any fan’s dream.
+Add that to the fact that Eiyuden Chronicle: Hundred Heroes also had an extremely successful Kickstarter campaign, surpassing all of its proposed goals, and you can start to see the picture of the hype behind the universe conspiring to finally see this game happen.
+So it is no surprise to see that the end product of senior JRPG developers doing their desired project is any fan’s dream.

 Eiyuden Chronicle: Hundred Heroes, PlayStation 5, Screenshot, GamesCreed